me-box/core-arbiter/README.md

 Method: POST

 Does the opposite of `/cm/grant-container-permissions`.
-Note that the provided routes must match those in the arbiter records exactly (wildcards and regular expressions do not apply here; only on validation store-side).
+If the specified path is a RegExp path, then _all_ matches will be revoked, so use wildcards carefully.

 NB: CM arbiter key MUST be provided as per section 7.1 of the [Hypercat 3.0 specs](http://shop.bsigroup.com/upload/276778/PAS_212.pdf).
 The arbiter will not accept requests that don't include a key that matches that passed to it in the `CM_KEY` environment variable on launch.